Kylie Jenner announces death of ‘precious’ dog Norman in emotional tribute

 The Italian Greyhound was almost 13 years old

-Kylie Jenner’s beloved dog, Norman, has died, the social media star announced in a heartbreaking Instagram tribute on Wednesday.
+Kylie Jenner’s beloved dog, Norman, has died, the social media star announced Wednesday in a heartbreaking Instagram tribute.

 Jenner, 28, remembered her Italian Greyhound as “precious” in a post featuring the dog, who was almost 13 years old.